On linear response for discontinuous perturbations of smooth endomorphisms: Introduction

-With the present work, I show that discontinuous uniformly hyperbolic systems (thus with a contracting direction) can exhibit linear response, also for families not tangent to a conjugacy class, contrary to the one-dimensional case.
+With the present work, we show that discontinuous uniformly hyperbolic systems can exhibit linear response, also for families not tangent to a conjugacy class, contrary to the one-dimensional case.
 This shows the existence of a new mechanism yielding linear response.
-While in 1D the discontinuities generate delta functions, which do not converge to the absolutely continuous invariant measure when pushed forward by the dynamics, in D\(>1\) the discontinuities give rise to measures supported on submanifolds (e.g. standard pairs) that have a chance to converge to the SRB measure.
+While in 1D the discontinuities generate delta functions, which do not converge to the absolutely continuous invariant measure when pushed forward by the dynamics, in D\(>1\) (with a contracting direction transversal to the image of the discontinuity set) the discontinuities give rise to measures supported on submanifolds (e.g. standard pairs) that have a chance to converge to the SRB measure.

 The idea of using standard pairs to study linear response is not new.
 In \cite{Dolgopyat04} it has been successfully carried out to study perturbations of partially hyperbolic systems.
 Other works related to the present one include \cite{CELS93}, which is an example of linear response for a perturbation of a discontinuous system.
 More specifically, \cite{CELS93} studies billiards in the presence of a small electric field.
 However, \cite{CELS93} uses some special properties of the system, most notably that the perturbed flow remains 1-1 and onto.
-Here I consider the more general situation in which the perturbation can change the number of preimages of points of a measure proportional to the parameter defining the perturbation.
+Here, we consider the more general situation in which the perturbation can change the number of preimages of points of a measure proportional to the parameter defining the perturbation.
 In other words, linear response can hold also for perturbations that change at first order the topological class of the unperturbed dynamics (this is the case of the example in Section \ref{sec:examples}).